JoseSencion020796/Data-Science-Projects/README.md

 <p align="left">
   <img src="assets/correlation_matrix.png" width="300px">
-  We found that there are variables really important like the name of the brand and model of the vehicule
+  <p align="right">We found that there are variables really important
+                  like the name of the brand and model of the vehicule </p>
 </p>